Paquicf/randomclasiter/README.md

 randomclasiter
 ==============

-Iterative random selection of train sites for supervised classification of image using GRASS GIS and R
+**Iterative random selection of train sites for supervised classification of image using GRASS GIS and R**

+The procedure combines GRASS GIS, R and bash scripts to automatically perform several supervised classifications, randomly selecting a different subset of train areas each time.

 # Authors